geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 39. Switch back to LON-DC1, where you should still be logged into **Microsoft 365** as Holly Dickson.
 The **Active users** list should be displayed in the **Microsoft 365 admin center** from earlier in this task.

 40. Upon further investigation, Adatum's CTO has determined that Alex Wilber's account has, in fact, not been compromised; therefore, the CTO has asked Holly to remove the block on Alex's sign in.
 Repeat steps 30 through 33 to unblock his account.
-Note how the **Block this user?** window from step 32 now displays the **Unblock sign-in** window instead.  <br/>
+Note how the **Block sign-in** window from step 32 now displays the **Unblock sign-in** window instead.  <br/>

 	In the **Unblock sign-in** window, the **Block this user from signing in** check box is currently selected.
 Select this check box to clear it, select **Save changes**, and once Alex has been unblocked from signing in, close this window.